hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

 5. Prevents wallets from being started as an askar wallet and then trying to change the config to askar-anoncreds by using a similar flow as versioning.
 If the `wallet-type` record is empty and there is a version record (existing wallet) it will assume the wallet is askar.
 I'm still unsure if anything needs to happen with `indy` wallets.
 I'm having trouble installing the library to test.
 6. Updates integration tests and runs a few of the tests that touch most of the effected endpoints in multitenancy mode.
 7. Updates the faber agent in the demos.

+Going to leave in draft state and target next release.
             </td>
         </tr>
     </table>